PaulReyes6887/csci3055u-project-template/README.md

 # Analysis of the language

-> _Organize your report according to the project description document_.

 #### Functional or Procedural?
 Scala is a programming language that is neither purely functional or procedural.
 It is a programming language that supports